dustyjuhl/so-you-think-you-can-freelance/README.md

 ## [TestFairy](https://testfairy.com/)
 - Based in Tel Aviv, Israel
-- Test Fairy is more of a platform, and less of a crowd-testing options
+- Test Fairy is more of a platform, and less of a crowd-testing option

 Android & iOS Mobile Beta Testing Has Never Been Easier.